sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 #### Default Authentication Method

-This allows the Gluu Server administrator to select both the default authentication mode, and level for person authentication.
-Both modes are set to "Default" until additional authentication mechanisms are enabled via [custom scripts](#manage-custom-scripts).
+This allows the Gluu Server administrator to select the default authentication method and level for person authentication.
+Both methods are set to "Default" until additional authentication mechanisms are enabled via [custom scripts](#manage-custom-scripts).